Snap Poker Introduction

 We know the regs will be stealing the blinds as much as possible.
 An effective strategy to counter this is to 3 bet before the flop or defend the big blind wider and throw in check raises liberally.
 Regs do not have the ability to read opponents and get a feel for the table in this format, thus, they are more likely to play standard and give you credit.
 They don’t have history with you and without enough information, they will err on the side of caution and fold more in tough spots.
 I recommend making your 3 bets quite large before the flop to deter them from calling.
 It’s better to do this with junky hands or ace rag than playable hands with value like pocket sevens or king ten suited.

-Our poker training video membership includes some session of Snap Poker.
+Our poker training video membership includes some sessions of Snap Poker.
 See sample hand below, including a perfect hand read.
 Sign up below to watch more great material to help you improve your game and bankroll.

 Variance & Bankroll Management

 Brace yourself for some big swings with snap poker.
 The fact you are playing so many more hands per hour means you are getting in some serious volume.
-Some people multi table too, so just think about how many hands are being played.
+Some people multi-table too, so just think about how many hands are being played.
 It’s best to have a larger bankroll behind you.
 I recommend having at least 100 buy ins for the stakes you are planning to play.

 - More hands get played so you gain more experience and greater potential to earn more per hour.